Writ Petition Drafting Guide

 The humble petition of the Petitioner above named MOST RESPECTFULLY SHOWETH:

-- That the Petitioner is a Citizen of India and is aggrieved by the [illegal action/order] of Respondent No. 1 dated ___________.
+- That the Petitioner is a Citizen of India and is aggrieved by the arbitrary action/order of Respondent No. 1 dated ___________.

-- That the action of the Respondent is arbitrary, mala fide, and in violation of Article 14, 19, and 21 of the Constitution.
+- That the action of the Respondent is in direct violation of Article 14, 19, and 21 of the Constitution of India.

 PRAYER